facebook/react-native-website/docs/sourcemaps.md

 ## Enable source maps on iOS

 Source maps are disabled by default.
-To enable them one has to define `SOURCEMAP_FILE` environment variable.
+To enable them one has to define a `SOURCEMAP_FILE` environment variable.

-In order to do so, within Xcode head to the build phase - "Bundle React Native code and images".
+In order to do so, within Xcode head to the Build Phase - "Bundle React Native code and images".

-At the top of the file near the other export's, add an entry for `SOURCEMAP_FILE` to the preferred location and name.
+At the top of the file near the other exports, add an entry for `SOURCEMAP_FILE` to the preferred location and name.
 Like below:

 ```
 export SOURCEMAP_FILE="$(pwd)/../main.jsbundle.map";